fmbot-discord/docs/docs/index.md

 ---

-Thanks to [ngrok](https://ngrok.com/) for providing a free subscription of their great tunneling software.
+Thanks to [ngrok](https://ngrok.com/) for providing us with a free subscription of their tunneling software.

 ---